Chart Color Schemes

 Infrastructure

-River Heads has emerging levels of nearby infrastructure activity, ranking in the 27thth percentile nationally
+River Heads has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can significantly affect a region's performance like alterations to local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact this area.
-Notable projects include Hervey Bay Airport Redevelopment, Queensland Train Manufacturing Program, Forest Wind Farm, and Bruce Highway Targeted Safety Program - Wide Bay Burnett.
-The following list outlines those projects most likely to be relevant.
+No infrastructure projects have been identified by AreaSearch that could impact the area.
+Key projects include Hervey Bay Airport Redevelopment, Queensland Train Manufacturing Program, Forest Wind Farm, and Bruce Highway Targeted Safety Program - Wide Bay Burnett.

 Professional plan users can use the search below to filter and access additional projects.